Schwaldlander/DomainNameSuggest/REPORT.md

 Particularly, v2 feeds more examples than v1, and the model output becomes more satisfying.
 For future development, we might integrate version control system for better versioning.

+### Data Aggregation

+Given business seeds of 18 topics, we combine it with different tld, length requirements, etc, thereby generating more than 800 items of training dataset.

 ### HyperParameters

 MAX_NEW_TOKENS